 Aesthetics and Efficiency

 - Wood: A wood burning fireplace typically wins in the sensation category.
 You get the crackle.
 You get the pop.
 You get the ability to roast marshmallows indoors.
 Something you don’t get is an effective heating source.
-Wood fires usually receive up to a 15% efficiency rating, a lot lower than a furnace that has consistent service performed.
+Wood fires typically receive up to a 15% efficiency rating, much lower than a furnace that has consistent service performed.
 They do reach high temperatures, but most of that heat is lost up the chimney.
 Wood burning fireplaces not only lose the heat coming from the fire, but it also pulls warm air from other parts of the house up and out the chimney.

 Air Quality and Maintenance